dmitriyteteruk/offsite-labs/iotcentral-lab1-5.md

-## 5. Copy device credential into Python application and run it
+## 5. Copy device credentials into Python application and run it

 Open file **Multiple-Sensors-Devices_App.py** in VS Code and paste Device credentials into it, then click `File -> Save` to save the file.